-Christmas Eve is this weekend, and that means the big man is almost here to deliver presents.
-There are two really good options for the young and old to keep abreast of the movements of Father Christmas online.
+There are a few really good options for the young and old to keep abreast of the movements of Father Christmas online.

 The North American Aerospace Defense Command, or NORAD, has been tracking Santa for over 60 years.
-This year, NORAD has once again released a website that lets you track the big bearded man as he delivers presents around the world.
+NORAD has a website that lets you track the big bearded man as he delivers presents around the world.
 When you go to the website, you can enter Santa's Village to learn about different holiday traditions as well as NORAD and it's ongoing to mission to track Santa.

 It's worth exploring Santa's Village throughout December so you can play new games everyday and listen to Christmas songs.
 However, if you visit the site on Christmas Eve, you'll immediately see a countdown that's superimposed over animated artwork depicting the Earth orbited by satellites.
 And, of course, mounted at the very top is the North Pole, home of Santa and his little helpers.